List of One-Punch Man characters: Zombieman

 Zombieman (ゾンビマン, Zonbiman), at rank 8, is a zombie hero with short black hair and wears a jacket.
 He is a practically immortal hero who can regenerate from any wound.
 It is later revealed that he was a former test subject of the House of Evolution, having planned to get revenge on them until he abandoned his personal matter when he learned Saitama is the main reason the organization have fallen, and reformed as a food shop.
 He is also one of Isamu's closest friend and acquaintance.

 His innate fighting abilities are nonexistent compared to those of the other S-Class heroes, so he utilizes his regeneration for unconventional tactics that pinpoint the opponent's weaknesses.
 Battles against him often devolve into wars of attrition.

 Zombieman is voiced by Takahiro Sakurai in the original Japanese version and by Vernon Dew in the English dub.

 Zero

-Zero (ゼロ), also known by his<!- former--> hero name, Drive Knight (駆動騎士/ドライブナイト, Kudō Kishi/Doraibunaito), at rank 9, is a black-uniformed cyborg with a white mask face and a single eye.
+Zero (ゼロ), also known by his hero name, Drive Knight (駆動騎士/ドライブナイト, Kudō Kishi/Doraibunaito), at rank 9, is a black-uniformed cyborg with a white mask face and a single eye.
 He is shrouded in mystery since Genos asserted that nobody knows his true origins nor goals.
 In the battle with the Dark Matter Thieves, he warns Genos to watch out for Metal Knight Bofoi as a possible enemy.
 Drive Knight uses a special box as his weapon, which he can reshape into "Tactical Transformations", each transformation has a powerful weapon to deal with a certain type of situation.

 Drive Knight is voiced by Yōji Ueda in the original Japanese version and by Todd Haberkorn in the English dub.